 Become a Justice of the Peace in NSW

-Justices of the Peace (JPs) are volunteers appointed by the Governor of New South Wales.
-The primary role of a JP is to witness a person making a statutory declaration or affidavit, and to certify copies of original documents.
-JPs come from all sections of the community and are available across NSW.
+Justices of the Peace (JP's) are volunteers appointed by the Governor of New South Wales.
+The primary role of a JP is to witness a person making a Statutory Declaration or Affidavit, attend to Divorce Affidavits, Probate Affidavits and other significant matters requiring witnessing of the document, and, including certifying copies of original documents.

-Basic requirements to become a JP in NSW
+Basic requirements to become a JP in NSW are;

 - be at least 18 years old

-- be nominated by a member of the Legislative Assembly or Legislative Council (MP or MLC)
+- be nominated by a Member of the Legislative Assembly or Legislative Council (MP or MLC)

 - be of good character